syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Enable or disable tab navigation bar

-The [TabControlExt.TabScrollButtonVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollButtonVisibility.html) property is used for decides whether the tab navigation bar enable or disable in TabControl.
-You can show different tab navigation style in TabControl by using [TabScrollStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollStyle.html) property.
+The [TabControlExt.TabScrollButtonVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollButtonVisibility.html) property is used for decide whether to enable or disable the tab navigation bar in TabControl.
+You can show the different tab navigation style in TabControl by using [TabScrollStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollStyle.html) property.

 {% tabs %}